top of page

 Finally, your sense of smell can also measure signs.
 For example, can you smell alcohol on the patient’s breath?
 Have they been incontinent?
 Combined with other factors these signs can also be important and should be noted.

-Symptoms differ from signs in that they are what the person themselves is experiencing as opposed to what you tell from your own observations.
-Most often people will be able to tell you what symptoms they are experiencing, which you may not yourself be able to readily observe.
+Symptoms differ from signs in that they are what the person themselves is experiencing as opposed to what you can tell from your own observations.
+Most often people will be able to tell you what symptoms they are experiencing, which you may not yourself be able to see for yourself.

 (Of course, if they are unconscious, semi-conscious or too young to speak, they may not be able to tell you any of the symptoms they are experiencing.)